The financial hardship that often accompanies a breast cancer diagnosis comes as a shock to many.

 Months of lost wages, coupled with the additional costs associated with treatment, leaves many patients struggling to cover the basic necessities.

-Many patients who live in rural communities have the extra burden and costs of traveling long distances to the hospital for treatment.
+Many patients who live in rural communities have the extra burden and costs of traveling long distances to the hospital for treatment, so we help them pay for that too.